-- Trip-level reporting would allow better monitoring of recreational quotas, which is expected to provide more timely and efficient management of recreational fishing seasons.
+- Trip-level reporting will allow better monitoring of recreational quotas, which is expected to provide more timely and efficient management of recreational fishing seasons.

-- The trip-level reporting could help improve population assessments by providing a more accurate record of for-hire vessel landings and locations.
+- The trip-level reporting is expected to help improve population assessments by providing a more accurate record of for-hire vessel landings and locations.

-- The new system would provide a history of landings for each vessel, as well as economic information, which could help improve analyses for proposed Gulf of Mexico Fishery Management Council actions.
+- The new system will provide a history of landings for each vessel, as well as economic information, which will help improve analyses for proposed Gulf of Mexico Fishery Management Council actions.

-- Economic data could also be used in determining the costs of disasters, such as hurricanes or red tide events.
+- Economic information may also be used in assessing the negative impacts of disasters, such as hurricanes or red tide events on for-hire businesses.

-- Hail-outs and tracking devices are expected to provide better data on fishing effort (number of trips) and allow for better enforcement of fishing regulations.
+- Trip declarations and location tracking devices are expected to provide better data on fishing effort (number of trips) and allow for better enforcement of fishing regulations.

 Who would be required to submit fishing records electronically?

-- Owners or operators of vessels that have a federal Gulf Charter Vessel /Headboat permit for Reef Fish or a Gulf Charter Vessel/Headboat permit for Coastal Migratory Pelagics would be required to submit trip-level electronic reports.
+- Owners or operators of vessels that have a federal Gulf Charter Vessel /Headboat permit for Reef Fish or a Gulf Charter Vessel/Headboat permit for Coastal Migratory Pelagics (for-hire vessel) will be required to submit trip-level electronic reports before offloading fish.

-- Reporting would be required regardless of where fishing occurs, including other regions and state waters.
+- Reporting will be required regardless of where fishing occurs, including other regions and state waters.

-- Owners and operators of vessels that have both a South Atlantic and a Gulf for-hire permit would report only to the Gulf system to reduce duplicate reporting.
+- For-hire vessels that have both a South Atlantic and a Gulf for-hire permit will only be required to report to the Gulf system to reduce duplicate reporting.

 How often would I need to submit logbooks?

-- You would be required to submit reports electronically prior to off-loading fish at the end of each fishing trip, or within 30 minutes of landing if no fish were harvested.
+- Federally permitted for-hire charter and headboat vessels will be required to submit reports electronically prior to off-loading fish at the end of each fishing trip, or within 30 minutes of landing if no fish were harvested.